Renewable Energy A Sustainable Energy Source

 Description of Renewable and Nonrenewable Energy Sources

 - Natural Gas – natural gas consists mainly of methane.
-Natural gas is piped into homes and office buildings where it is used as an energy source for heating, cooking, washing, and drying.
-Natural gases the cleanest burning fossil fuel as it contributes little environmental pollutants when burned.
+Once extracted, the natural gas is piped into homes and office buildings where it is used as an energy source for heating, cooking, washing, and drying.
+Natural gas is generally one of the cleanest burning fossil fuel as it contributes little environmental pollutants when burned.

 - Oil – petroleum or oil is the thick, black liquid pumped from deep below the Earth’s surface.
 To make oil useful, petroleum oil has to be refined.
 The refining process separates out the fuel portions used for transportation and products for use in synthetic rubber, detergents, fertilizers, textiles, paints, and pharmaceuticals.